Mat1020/RaspPi-LED/README.md

 # Project #1: Make an LED Blink
 This project is making the LED blink (turns on and off) for 5 times with a 0.5-second sleep in between.
 This project is great for begginers who want to get stated into using their Raspberry Pi into awesome project ideas.

-Keep in mind that **you should play and mess with it**, meaning that **you should be changing stuff (after you are done with the project) to explore more and discover**.
+Keep in mind that **you should play and mess with it**, meaning that **you should be changing stuff (after you are done with the project) to explore and discover more**.

 1) Materials: